-Note: Lowest price should not be the sole reason for not purchasing from a required source.
+NOTE: Lowest price should not be the sole reason for not purchasing from a required source.

-The required sources for supplies and services must be checked in the listed order before going to open market.
-For additional information on required sources, see http://oamp.od.nih.gov/division/saps/Acq/AcqTypes/SE.asp#FS.
+The required sources for supplies and services must be checked in the listed order before going to the open market.

 Required sources for supplies: